Foundation in Drama (Extended Certificate Level 2)

 What is the course about?

-This is a one-year, part-time intensive course: one full day a week for 28 weeks.
+This is a one-year, part-time intensive course: one full day a week for 26 weeks plus Induction and final tutorials.
 The course is designed to develop your skills in the core disciplines of drama, with practical exercises in acting, voice and movement, taught by industry professionals.
 You will work individually, in small groups and as an ensemble with your peers on the course.

 Classes will be held in the college.
 Entry is by a free audition: everyone is welcome to audition.